-• Street scene of Melrose Gardens This picture shows the distances between the road and the houses as well as the low ridge lines.
-Further the problem of on street parking is illustrated as a result of the number of cars per household in relation to house size within the developments. • Typical House at Chamberlain Gardens This picture illustrates unique design feature whereby patterned stone has been used to form part of the porch design and side gate.
-This serves to differentiate the house from the neighbouring attached property.
+Street scene of Melrose Gardens This picture shows the distances between the road and the houses as well as the low ridge lines.
+Further the problem of on street parking is illustrated as a result of the number of cars per household in relation to house size within the developments.